OWelton-Rosie/wlg-comp-venues/instance.md

 ```
 Then open http://localhost:8000/src in your browser.

-Note: Opening `file://` URLs will not work, because browsers block JSON imports for security reasons.
+Note: Simply opening `file://` URLs will not work, because browsers block JSON imports for security reasons.
 Running a server is required.

 ## Editing Data
 All venue data lives in src/venues.json.
 This is where you’ll add, remove, or update venue information.

 ### Example JSON entry